Skip to main content

 Fetching a Block

 You can fetch the canonical block for a given layer using MeshService.LayersQuery.
-Make sure you set both start_layer and end_layer:
+Make sure that you set both the start_layer and end_layer fields:

 > grpcurl -plaintext -d '{"start_layer": {"number": 20000}, "end_layer": {"number": 20000}}' localhost:9092 spacemesh.v1.MeshService.LayersQuery